bishnoimukesh/emoji-interpreter-app/README.md

-# food-emoji-interpreter-app
+# emoji-interpreter-app

-A food emoji interpreter app built using ReactJS that can tell the meanings of emojis listed and can also take emojis as user input to show their meanings - (markEight)
+A emoji interpreter app built using ReactJS that can tell the meanings of emojis listed and can also take emojis as user input to show their meanings.

 # Technologies used: